odygrd/quill/README.md

 ## Documentation
 Advanced usage and additional documentation can be found in the [wiki](https://github.com/odygrd/quill/wiki) pages.

+The [examples](https://github.com/odygrd/quill/tree/master/examples) folder is also a good source of documentation.

 ## License
 Quill is licensed under the [MIT License](http://opensource.org/licenses/MIT)